-Lindisfarne Gospels to go on display at Laing Art Gallery in 2022
+Lindisfarne Gospels to go on display at Laing Art Gallery - exhibition ends 3 December 2022

-Alongside the Laing exhibition, there will be a supporting exhibition at neighbouring Newcastle City Library, venues across the North East will be invited to host supporting events and there will be a high profile artist commission to reimagine the Gospels for a 21st century audience.
+Alongside the Laing exhibition, there will be a supporting exhibition at neighbouring Newcastle City Library and venues across the North East will host complementary events in an Inspired By programme.

 The plan to display the Gospels in Newcastle was co-ordinated by the North East Culture Partnership and the British Library.